EmmaRose Strohl

 In addition to her experience in private practice, Amanda previously worked as in-house counsel at E*Trade Bank and as a law clerk at the U.S. Federal Trade Commission, where she reviewed proposed mergers for anticompetitive issues.

 A native of Lancaster County, Amanda attended the University of Pennsylvania and received her law degree from the George Washington University Law School.
-She serves on the board of directors of the Lancaster Law Foundation which promotes equal access to justice for all in the community by funding public interest law projects, delivering pro bono service and educating the public on civic and legal issues.
+She currently serves as Board President the Lancaster Law Foundation, which promotes equal access to justice for all in the community by funding public interest law projects, delivering pro bono service and educating the public on civic and legal issues.

 PUBLICATIONS